Merced County Transit: Fleet

-The fleet consists fixed-route transit buses as well as ADA Paratransit and Micro Transit cutaway buses and vans.
-The fixed-route fleet primarily consists of Gillig Low Floor Clean Diesel buses which range in size from 29' to 40', with most being 35', and both New Flyer XE40 and Gillig Battery Electric buses which are 35' and 40' in length.
-Another set of smaller cutaway buses and vans are primarily used to provide ADA Paratransit service throughout the county and Micro Transit service in the city of Los Banos and the westside of the county.
+The fleet consists of transit buses, cutaway buses, and vans.
+The fixed-route fleet primarily consists of Gillig Low Floor buses which range in size from 29' to 40', with most being 35', and both New Flyer XE40 and Gillig battery electric buses which are 35' and 40' in length.
+Another set of smaller cutaway buses and vans are primarily used to provide ADA paratransit service throughout the county and microtransit service in the city of Los Banos and the westside of the county.

 The agency began the greening of their fleet in 2006 with the purchase of 9 "clean air" Orion VII models and planned the construction of a compressed natural gas fueling facility.
 In late 2019 and early 2020, The Bus was awarded grants to help begin the transition towards a zero-emission fleet.
-The first set of five 40' New Flyer XE40 battery electric buses arrived in late June 2023 and began service in early November 2023, and the second wave of four Gillig battery electric buses (1 35' and 3 40') arrived in late September 2024 and began service in February 2025.
+The first set of five 40' New Flyer XE40 battery electric buses arrived in late June 2023 and began service in early November 2023, and the second wave of four Gillig battery electric buses arrived in late September 2024 and began service in February 2025.
 The agency is also exploring other zero-emission bus options, including a pilot program for a hydrogen fuel cell powered bus, for future services to be on track to have a fully zero-emission fleet by 2041 in accordance to state guidelines.